camunda/camunda-docs/docs/components/clients/other-clients/spring.md

 title: "Spring"
 ---

-The Spring integration is a community extension that allows you to leverage Zeebe within your Spring or Spring Boot environment easily.
+The Spring integration is a community extension that allows you to easily leverage Zeebe within your Spring or Spring Boot environment.

 Essentially, Spring provides a wrapper around the [Zeebe Java Client](../../java-client/index).